watofundefined/hyodyntamaton/README.md

 ## Constraints

-Each user in prod can make max 100 requests / hour to Untappd API.
+Each Untappd user can make max 100 requests / hour to Untappd API.

 **[You will need to apply for access to Untappd API to get the app up and running locally](https://untappd.com/api/register?register=new)**.